yupryanya/bas-demo/README.md

 |--------------------------|----------------------|
 | `POST /v1/dict-data/obj` | Creates a new object |

-Tests:
+Tests include both basic positive (happy paths) and negative scenarios:

 1. Create a new object with auto-generated code
 2. Create a new object with user-defined code
+3. Attempt to create an object with existing code
 3. Attempt to create an object with missing 'name' parameter
-4. Attempt to create an object with missing 'parentCode' parameter
 5. Attempt to create an object with invalid 'parentCode' parameter

 [↑ to contents](#contents)